ytakefuji/IoT/README.md

 # GUI controls LED-ON and LED-OFF using Tkinter
 <pre>
+tkinter is installed with your Python.
+To see the version of tkinter:
+$ python -m tkinter
+The popup shows it.
 guiled.py is an example for controlling led-on and led-off from GUI using tkinter.
 </pre>